boris-spas/prettymd/md/epfl-example.md

-Paragraphs are separated by ONE blank line.
+Paragraphs are separated by TWO blank lines.

 Every.Period.Should.Be.Followed.By.A.Space.